 How to Remove Squatters in The State of Florida

 Unlike some states, Florida hasn't enacted laws that are specific to getting rid of squatters.
-Therefore, to get rid of squatters, you need to file an unlawful detainer lawsuit.
+Therefore, to get rid of squatters in Florida, you need to file an unlawful detainer lawsuit.
 To file it, you must first notify the squatter with an eviction notice.

 The following are the 3 eviction notices in the state of Florida: